model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

   argument to `ensures`, e.g. `ensures(my_result_var, CONDITION)`

   See [#2597](https://github.com/model-checking/kani/issues/2597)
+- How to check the right contracts at the right time.
+By default `kani` and `cargo kani` check all contracts in a file/workspace.
+This represents the safest option for the user but may be too costly in some cases.

+  The user should be provided with options to disable contract checking for the sake of efficiency.
+Such options may look like this:

+  - **By default** (`kani`/`cargo kani`) all local contracts are checked, dependent harnesses are only checked if their dependent contracts succeeded.
+  - **With harness selection** (`--harness`) only those contracts which the selected harnesses depend on are checked.
+  - **For high assurance** passing a `--paranoid` flag also checks contracts for dependencies (other crates) when they are used in stubs.
+  - **Per harness** the users can disable the checking for specific contracts via attribute, like `#[stub_verified(TARGET, trusted)]` or `#[stub_unverified(TARGET)]`.
+This also plays nicely with `cfg_attr`.
+  - **On the command line** users can similarly disable contract checks by passing (multiple times) `--trusted TARGET` to skip checking those contracts.
+  - **The bold** (or naïve) user can skip all contracts with `--all-trusted`.
+  - **For the lawyer** that is only interested in checking contracts and nothing else a `--litigate` flag checks only contract harnesses.

+  Aside: I'm obviously having some fun here with the names, happy to change, it's more about the semantics.

 <!--
 - Is there any part of the design that you expect to resolve through the RFC process?